neuroIov/Docs-/WpV4.md

 4. **Verification**: Multiple nodes verify the proof using a fraction of the original computation
 5. **Consensus**: Results are accepted if a majority of verifiers agree

-[IMAGE PLACEHOLDER: Performance scaling graph and PoC flowchart]
+[IMAGE: Performance scaling graph and PoC flowchart]

 ## 11. Performance and Scalability